hassio-addons/addon-ssh/README.md

 This is the recommended over setting a password.

-Please take a look at the awesome [documentation created by GitHub][github-ssh] about using public/private keypairs and how to create them.
+Please take a look at the awesome [documentation created by GitHub][github-ssh] about using public/private key pairs and how to create them.

 **Option: `sftp`**